rogerwinkler/ls-simple-chess/README.md

 ## Node Version

-MX Simple Chess runs on `node 12.10.0`.
+Ls Simple Chess runs on `node 12.10.0`.
 Thus set the appropriate node version using `nvm`.
 If run on newer versions the `quasar` command might not be found.

 ```bash
 nvm use 12.10.0